cogtoolslab/projection_block_construction/README.md

-# projection_block_construction
+# Projection in block construction
- Projection/simulation in block construction.
+This is to organize and collect code around projection in block construction.